FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 Here it is.
 Perfect!
 Not only we have no Halos it indeed do a real sharpening.
 The slope of edge get sharper, the contrast between all the flat area of both sides is increased.

 In Detailizer we created our own *Global Edge Preserving Smoothing Filter*.
 It allows us control the height of the Halo and its Roll Off.
 So when we set to low height and no roll off we get the result above.
-To show you the nice balance, let's have a case where we give higher Halo but still no Roll Off.
+To show you the nice balance, let's have a case where we give higher Halo but still no *Roll Off*.

+{% include note.html content="Remember the *Gradient Reversal* of the *Bilateral Filter*?
+Gone!" %}

 ![][Figure014]{:class="center-img"}